tenzir/tenzir/web/docs/understand/data-model/type-system.md

 ## Comparison to Arrow

-All VAST types have a lossless mapping to Arrow types, however, not all Arrow types have a VAST equivalent.
+All Tenzir types have a lossless mapping to Arrow types, however, not all Arrow types have a Tenzir equivalent.
 As a result, it is currently not yet possible to import arbitrary Arrow data.
 In the future, we plan to extend our support for Arrow-native types and also offer conversion options for seamless data handover.

-VAST has a few domain-specific types that map to Arrow [extension types][extension-types].
+Tenzir has a few domain-specific types that map to Arrow [extension types][extension-types].
 These are currently:

 - `enum`